cyboss77/Chaser2D/README.md

-# Chaser2D
-Chasers moving up and dwon the LED strip.
+Chaser2D is similar to Chaser, but chasers move both up and down the LED strip.
+This version has 20 chasers and the minimum dwell has been decreased to 1 (faster).